mediocregopher/blog.mediocregopher.com/_drafts/mr-worldwide-pt-1-europe.md

 While it was a funny situation, in a way, it did make my life quite a bit harder.
 Once I finally got back to the hostel I stayed in for the night, and the next day headed on to Bruges.

+## Bruges, Belgium

+I'll be honest and say that 90% of the reason I wanted to go to Bruges was because of the movie, _In Bruges_, which is one of my all time favorites.
+The movie was shot almost completely in the city, and makes a lot of fun out of tourists coming to see it.
+"It's a fucking fairytale" is a common refrain in it.
+Bruges always had a pretty solid tourist game, but after the movie it really took off, so that most of the other people in my hostel said they had only really heard of the city from the movie too.

+{% include image.html
+    dir="mr-worldwide" file="bruges-pano-2018.jpg" width=1492
+    descr="View from atop the the Belfry of Bruges, 2018"
+    %}

+The city itself is actually beautiful.
+Once out of the busy tourist area, centered around the Belfry, the streets and canals wind around through quiet neighborhoods and small parks.
+Bruges is sometimes called the Venice of the North (though Amsterdam also calls itself this), due to its history as an important historical commercial port built on top of a maze of canals.
+There are many canal boat tours available, but I was too ~~cheap~~ poor to spring for one, so I took a free walking tour instead.

+"Free" walking tours are a fairly common business in European cities.
+The tour guides collect people from various hostels they have arrangements with, and walk them around the city, talking about whatever is worth talking about.
+Most that I took were quite good, weaving together the history of a place, its culture both then and now, and current events, all while giving you a good lay-of-the-land and two-ish hours of being out-and-about.
+At the end of the tour the guides ask for tips/donations, and most people give between $5-20.

+On the tour of Bruges our guide had pointed out a sea shell cemented into the pavement.
+This was part, he said, of the Camino De Santiago.
+In the middle ages the Catholic Church considered pilgrimage to be a suitable form of atonement for sins/crimes, and so many people throughout Europe were sent away from their towns to travel by land to the Santiago de Compestela Cathedral in northern Spain.
+Over time the various routes materialized into a network, denoted by sea shells or sea shell symbols, which stretches throughout Europe and which people continue to use today.

+Even as the guide was telling us about it I knew I wanted to do.
+As the trip wore on I talked to a few people who had done the pilgrimage, and for every one I became more and more convinced that I must do it.

+{% include image.html
+    dir="mr-worldwide" file="bruges-canal-2018.jpg" width=1920
+    descr="Canals of Bruges, 2018"
+    %}

+I made a few friends in my hostel, our friendship having been forged in the struggle of trying to find an affordable meal in Bruges.
+Every restaurant in Bruges, it seemed, did "full" meals, where you pay a fixed amount and get two, three, or four courses.
+But the fixed amount was never lower than €45, and so we spent a lot of time searching for alternatives.
+After a lot of searching we found a couple places which were reasonably priced for the couple nights we were all there, and one of the group knew of a hard-to-find pub which made and sold 13% alcohol beer for a few euro.
+After all that Bruges wasn't as unaffordable as it first seemed, and was a lot of fun, but it took a bit of work to make it so.

+After Bruges I took a bus back to Brussels, where I hung out for a while waiting for my next bus which would take me across the pond.